 The Council has clearly stated its ambition to increase the number of affordable homes in the borough and work is underway to bring forward a number of development opportunities.
-A combination of useable one-for-one receipts and capital receipts have been used to finance capital expenditure on the new build programme, including Guildford park car park, appletree pub site, and various former garage sites.
+A combination of useable one-for-one receipts and capital receipts have been used to finance capital expenditure on the new build programme.